 This Adidas Carbon Attack racquet is very close to the Adipower Attack.

-Both rackets have the same shape "diamond".
-The difference is in the rigidity of the racket less important in this Carbon Attack.
+Both rackets have the same “diamond” shape.
+The difference is in the stiffness of the racket less important in this Carbon Attack.

 Which says drop of this rigidity, says most often increase of the handling and the handling of the racket which is the case.
 It seems more tolerant too because the sweet sport refocuses slightly.

 The impression is that the weight seems better distributed.
-But beware, the racket, however, remains an attacker's racket!
+But beware, the racquet remains an attacker's racquet!